Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Introduction

-From the theoretical point-of-view, the calculation of the Gilbert parameter is a challenging problem due to the many different mechanisms that might be at play for a given material.
+From the theoretical point-of-view, the calculation of the Gilbert parameter is a challenging problem due to the many different mechanisms that might be at play for a given material~\cite{Prange:1972kp,Bland:2005gx}.
 Perhaps this is why most of the theoretical approaches have focused on contributions to the damping from electronic origin.
 The ultimate goal then becomes the development of a predictive theory of the Gilbert damping parameter, based on the knowledge of a realistic electronic structure of the target magnetic material.
-The ongoing efforts to complete this quest have resulted in the development of a myriad of techniques, which we will now outline.
+The ongoing efforts to complete this quest have resulted in the development of a myriad of techniques~\cite{Kambersky:1970hf,Kambersky:1976gi,brattserkovbauer,Garate:2009ic,Costa:2015hp,Edwards:2016be}.
+Comparisons between a few of these approaches are available~\cite{Sakuma:2015ex,Turek:2015bw}, including experimental validation of some methods~\cite{Schoen:2016gc,Schoen:2017hj}, but a complete picture is still lacking.